These 3 Ingredients Will Make Your Soups Way More Gut-Healing (And Delicious!)

 2. Bone broth

-You've likely heard us healthy food folk wax on about how good bone broth is for the gut—it contains glycine, a key component of collagen and gelatin, two crucial elements of the gut lining.
+You've likely heard us healthy food folk wax on about how good bone broth is for the gut—it is one of the best natural sources of collagen, a crucial element of the gut lining.
 What I love about it, though, is how easy it is to use in almost any soup recipe—just sub it for the broth or stock that any recipe calls for.
 A chicken bone broth is great in veggie-based blends (and, of course, chicken noodle), while a beef bone broth works wonderfully in pho, chilis, or any heartier soups.
 I love Bonafide Provisions, EPIC, and Kettle & Fire broths for their robust flavor and health benefits.

 3. Fermented vegetables